-Almost 100 researchers from over 25 countries will present their latest policy-relevant research on the most pressing issues on jobs, such as informality, migration, unemployment, and the impact of globalisation and technological change on labour markets.
-This truly global conference aims to foster multi-disciplinary solutions to jobs challenges based on research and empirical evidence.
-In particular, the impact of following issues will be discussed: economic growth, educational expansion, demographic change, energy transitions.
+Nearly 80 researchers from 25 countries presented their latest policy-relevant research on the most pressing issues on jobs, such as informality, migration, unemployment, and the impact of globalisation and technological change on labour markets.
+The conference was hosted by the Pontificia Universidad Javeriana.

 The welcome remarks were delivered by Andrés Rosas Wulfers, the dean of the Javeriana University, Gary Fields (IZA), Albert Park (HKUST) and Michał Rutkowski (World Bank).
 Afterwards, Michał Rutkowski chaired a panel discussion with policymakers (Anabel González, Former Minister of Foreign Trade, Costa Rica; former Senior Director of Trade and Competitiveness, World Bank Group; Carmen Pagés-Serra, Chief, Labor Markets and Social Security Division, IDB; Carolina Trivelli, Former Minister of Development and Social Inclusion, Peru; and Andrés Mauricio Velasco, Technical ViceMinister of Finance and Public Credit, Colombia) on the topics of current trends and challenges applicable to labour markets in different parts of the world.
 The first day of the conference also saw over a dozen sessions that included around 40 research presentations (→ agenda

 ).
 At the end of the day the participants visited the National Museum where they saw, among others, the works of the painter Fernando Botero.